Enhancement Tools

 Stuck, dead or hot pixels are a problem in particular when shooting in high quality raw mode since many cameras have built-in hot pixel suppression applied automatically when JPEG compression is used (which is mostly the case).

-This tool can be used to fix the Hot pixels and Stuck Pixels on a photograph using a Black Frame subtraction method.
-There is not a manual editor to select Bad Pixels.
+This tool can be used to fix the Hot pixels and Stuck Pixels on a photograph using a Black Frame subtraction method. digiKam does not have a manual editor for selecting Bad Pixels.

 Create the Black Frames

-The Black Frame subtraction method is the most accurate “Hot Pixels” and “Stuck Pixels” removal.
+The Black Frame subtraction method is the most accurate approach to the removal of “Hot Pixels” and “Stuck Pixels”.
 First you have to create a “Black Frame” as a reference.
 This is easy to do.
-When you finish taking your long exposure shots, put a lens cap on the camera and take one “dark” image with the same exposure time as the images before.
+When you finish taking your long exposure shots, put a lens cap on the camera and take one “dark” image with the same exposure time as the prior images.
 This image will be all dark, but with close examination you will see that it has the Hot and Stuck Pixels (colored dots).
 These are positioned at the same places as on your previous shots.

-Load this file to the widget using the Black Frame button.
-The tool will process an automatic detection of Hot and Stuck Pixels.
+Load this file into the tool using the Black Frame button.
+The tool will process the image, automatically detecting the Hot and Stuck Pixels.
 They will be highlighted in the control panel preview areas.

 警告